Catalytic Methane Decomposition for the Simultaneous Production of Hydrogen and Low-Reactivity Biocarbon for the Metallurgic Industry

 Abstract

-To reach agreed-on climate goals, it is necessary to develop new energy carriers and industrial materials that are carbon neutral.
-To combat global warming and keep Earth’s temperature below a 1.5 °C increase, some of these solutions need to be carbon negative.
-This study fulfills this criterion by producing clean hydrogen, and biocarbon, suitable for the metallurgic industry, through the thermal decomposition of methane using biocarbon as a catalyst.
-Five different biomass samples were used to prepare biocarbons, at a pyrolysis temperature of 1000 °C and a holding time of 90 minutes.
-When methane was cracked at 1100 °C and a holding time of 90 minutes, the highest hydrogen production was 105 mol/kg biocarbon, using birch bark.
-The lowest hydrogen yield, of 68 mol/kg biocarbon, was achieved with steam explosion pellets.
-All biocarbons showed substantial carbon deposition from cracked methane on the surface, with the highest deposition on birch bark and spruce wood biocarbon, of 42 % relative to the biocarbon start weight.
-The carbon deposition increased with decomposition temperature, methane-share in the purge gas and holding time.
-The steam explosion pellets, after deactivation, had a CO2 reactivity that is comparable to coke, a reducing agent that is commonly used in manganese producing industry.
+To reach agreed-on climate goals, it is necessary to develop new energy carriers and industrial materials that are carbon-neutral.
+To combat global warming and keep Earth’s temperature from increasing by 1.5 °C, some of these solutions need to be carbon-negative.
+This study fulfills this criterion by producing clean hydrogen and biocarbon suitable for the metallurgic industry through the thermal decomposition of methane using biocarbon as a catalyst.
+Five different biomass samples were used to prepare biocarbons at a pyrolysis temperature of 1000 °C with a holding time of 90 min.
+When methane was cracked at 1100 °C with a holding time of 90 min, the highest hydrogen production was 105 mol/kg biocarbon, achieved using birch bark.
+The lowest hydrogen yield, of 68 mol/kg biocarbon, was achieved with steam-explosion pellets.
+All the biocarbons showed substantial carbon deposition from cracked methane on their surfaces, with the highest deposition on birch bark and spruce wood biocarbons of 42% relative to the biocarbon start weight.
+The carbon deposition increased with the decomposition temperature, the methane share in the purge gas and the holding time.
+The steam-explosion pellets, after deactivation, had a CO2 reactivity that was comparable to coke, a reducing agent that is commonly used in manganese-producing industries.
+About 90% of the potassium and sodium were removed from the biocarbon during catalytic decomposition of methane performed at 1100 °C. The alkali removal was calculated relative to the biocarbon produced under the same conditions, but with 100% N2 purge instead of CH4.
+After catalytic decomposition, the surface area of the biocarbon was reduced by 11–34%, depending on the biocarbon type.

 Article activity feed